-Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand
+Please be advised that your passport must have at least six months validity left on it when you arrive back in New Zealand.

 Please note the visa procedures and requirements may change at any time.
 These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
-Currently a visa is required for New Zealand Passport holders.
 Your travel consultant will inform you if any changes are applicable prior to your departure.